Harihar

 Harihara ([harihəra] also called Harihar) is a city in Davanagere District in the Indian state of Karnataka.
 It is the administrative headquarters of the Harihara Taluk.
-Harihara is famous for Harihareshwara temple, also known as "Dakshina Kashi", and as the "Industrial Hub of central Karnataka."
+Harihara is famous for Harihareshwara temple.

-Harihara is situated on the banks of the Tungabhadra River, 275 kilometres north of Bangalore.
+Harihara is situated on the banks of the Tungabhadra River, 275 kilometres North of Bengaluru.
 Harihar and Davangere (14 km away) are referred as "twin cities".
-Harihar is connected by road and railway, and is located on national Highway 4 (Puna – Bangalore).
+Harihar is connected by road and railway, and is located on National Highway 48 (Mumbai – Bengaluru).
 It has a very pleasant climate year round.
 The major lifeline of this city is the Tungabhadra river, which is being exploited and polluted as a result of heavy industrialization.

-History
+Etymology

-Harihara (or Hari-hara) is a syncretic deity in Hinduism, combining the two major gods Vishnu(Hari) and Shiva (Hara).
-Images of Harihara (also known as Sambhu-Visnu and Sankara-Narayana, variants of the names of the two gods) began to appear in the classical period after sectarian movements, which elevated one god as supreme over the others, had waned sufficiently for efforts at compromise to be attempted.
+Harihara (or Hari-hara) is a syncretic deity in Hinduism, combining the two major gods Vishnu (Hari) and Shiva (Hara).
 The region of Harihara had been under the control of the Hoysalas from the 11th to 13th centuries AD.

-There is a famous temple built in the 12th century during Hoysala's time called Harihareshwara temple (Guharanya Kshetra).
+There is a famous temple built in the 12th century during Hoysala's time called Harihareshwara temple.